cakephp/docs/en/views/helpers/form.rst

     <input type="checkbox" name="published" value="1">

-  If you want to create multiple blocks of inputs on a form that are all grouped together, you should use this parameter on all inputs except the first.
-If the hidden input is on the page in multiple places, only the last group of input's values will be saved
+  If you want to create multiple blocks of inputs on a form that are all grouped together, you should set this parameter to ``false`` on all inputs except the first.
+If the hidden input is on the page in multiple places, only the last group of input's values will be saved.

   In this example, only the tertiary colors would be passed, and the primary colors would be overridden: